All best sellers

 5. Other details: Paint the trim and other accents on Perturabo's armor using gold, such as Green Stuff World's El Dorado gold

-6. Weapon and additional details: Paint Perturabo's wrist-mounted cannon and Forgebreaker using darker metallics such as Anthrax Metal and a metallic dry brush to create a unique and distinctive look.
+6. Weapon and additional details: Paint Perturabo's wrist-mounted cannon and Forgebreaker using darker metallics such as Anthrax Metal and a metal dry brush to create a unique and distinctive look.

 7. Weathering: To create a weathered and battle-worn appearance, use techniques like dry brushing, and sponge chipping, but if you want to make it very easy, simply just use a controlled application of Liquid pigments.